EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-local-dev-env.md

 ## git Username and email

-So that your contributions show up in github, please set the git name and email for the local env to match the ones that you have given in github
+In order for your contributions to show up in Github, please set the git name and email for the local env to match the ones given in Github.

 http://stackoverflow.com/questions/8803714/change-git-commiter-in-netbeans